muhammad-fiaz/logly/README.md

 | 3.14          | ✅     | ✅   | ✅   |

 **Notes:**
-- Python 3.14 support added in v0.1.6+
+- **Python 3.14 support** added in v0.1.6+ with full compatibility for new features
+- Pre-built wheels available for all platforms ([view on PyPI](https://pypi.org/project/logly/#files))
 - All major Linux distributions are supported
 - Both Intel and Apple Silicon macOS are supported
 - Windows 10 and later versions are supported

-- Pre-built wheels are available for all platforms ([view on PyPI](https://pypi.org/project/logly/#files))
+> 💡 **Python 3.14 Features**: Logly v0.1.6+ supports Python 3.14's deferred annotations, UUID7, improved pathlib, and InterpreterPoolExecutor.
+See the [Python 3.14 Support Guide](https://muhammad-fiaz.github.io/logly/guides/python-3.14-support/) for examples.

 ---